-If you’re trying for a baby now and feel like you’d like the odds stacked in some boy-favour, here are a few secret tricks.
+In case you haven’t heard, boys are the best!
+And, generally speaking, they tend to love their mums.
+If you’re trying for a baby now and you’d like the odds stacked in favour of those XY chromosomes, here are a few tricks.
 While none are guaranteed, you may as well give them a shot!

 Oh, and if you feel a little girl would complete your family, here’s what to eat to conceive a daughter.
-But remember, no matter which sex your baby is, a healthy bub is the best gift regardless of gender.
+But remember, no matter which sex your baby is, a healthy bub is the best gift.

 According to the ‘Shettles method‘ – a theory by a doctor that’s been around for generations – male sperm are weaker but faster than their female counterparts.
 They are like sprint swimmers, whereas the sperm carrying the girl ‘X’ chromosome are the long distance champions.
-For this reason, sex that means the fast swimming boy sperm has less distance to travel to reach the prized egg is good.
+So penetrative sex, where those sprinters have less distance to travel, is theoretically give you the outcome of a boy.
+Think deep, penetrating positions close to the cervix.

 2. Eat potatoes and bananas